integreat-io/integreat-authenticator-oauth2/README.md

 some APIs may still have their custom way of doing it.
 To override what auth type to use, set `authHeaderType` to whatever you need it to be.
 Use an empty string to have no auth type at all (the token will be the value of the header).

+To include custom headers, set a `headers` object on `options` with the key and value for each header.

 ### Running the tests